dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 Performance issues are typically caused by one of the following problems:

 - The emulator is running without hardware acceleration.
-- The virtual device running in the emulator is not using an x86-based system image.
+- The virtual device running in the emulator isn't using an x86-based system image.

 The following sections cover these scenarios in more detail.

-### Hardware acceleration is not enabled
+### Hardware acceleration isn't enabled

-If hardware acceleration is not enabled, a dialog may pop up with a message such as **device will run unaccelerated** when you deploy your app to the Android emulator.
-If you are not certain whether hardware acceleration is enabled on your computer (or you would like to know which technology is providing the acceleration), see [Hardware acceleration issues](#accel-issues-mac) below for steps you can take to verify and enable hardware acceleration.
+If hardware acceleration isn't enabled, a dialog may pop up with a message such as **device will run unaccelerated** when you deploy your app to the Android emulator.
+If you're not certain whether hardware acceleration is enabled on your computer (or you would like to know which technology is providing the acceleration), see [Hardware acceleration issues](#accel-issues-mac) below for steps you can take to verify and enable hardware acceleration.

 ### Acceleration is enabled but the emulator runs too slowly

-A common cause for this problem is not using an x86-based image in your virtual device.
+A common cause for this problem isn't using an x86-based image in your virtual device.
 When you [create a virtual device](device-manager.md), be sure to select an x86-based system image:

 [![Selecting an x86 system image for a virtual device.](troubleshooting-images/mac/02-x86-virtual-device-m75-sml.png)](troubleshooting-images/mac/02-x86-virtual-device-m75.png#lightbox)